Code-Screen/Code-Screen.github.io/docs/ruby.md

 ### Automated test-suite setup

-If would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test files in the `tests/` directory.
+If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test files in the `tests/` directory.

 All unit tests files must be added in the `tests/` directory and use the [`Test::Unit`](https://test-unit.github.io/) testing framework.

-All unit test file names must begin with `test_` and unit test files with file names that begin with `test_hidden` will not be visible to the candidate.
+All unit test filenames must begin with `test_` and unit test files with filenames that begin with `test_hidden` will not be visible to the candidate.

 All dependencies required for your coding test must be added to the `Gemfile`.